Vincent-Chan/Flappy-Bird/README.md

 3. To allow the bird to jump, press "Space" key consistently.
 4. Enjoy the game!
 5. (To restart the game, you may simply reload the website by pressing "F5" key.)

+---

+Note:
+ - This game can only play with physical keyboard, so you can only play it with your PC or desktop computer, but not on your smartphone or tablet computer.